Browse our guides or talk to our team.

 Gliffy is an intuitive, drag-and-drop diagramming tool, which makes it easy for cross-functional teams to quickly share ideas and align on a plan.
 In addition to creating your event plan, here are a few tips and tutorials for using Gliffy to brainstorm and organize ideas leading into your event:

-Even if you’re new to Confluence, staying organized and collaborating with your teammates is easy.
+Even if you’re new to using Confluence for project management, staying organized and collaborating with your teammates is easy.
 Confluence is free for up to 10 users, so invite all your key contacts to get started!
 From there, you can join Gliffy’s 16 million users diagramming in Confluence to make your plans even easier to read.

 Gliffy is also available as a standalone, online diagramming tool.
 If you’re planning an event in a different project management tool, you can still sign up for a free trial of Gliffy Online to see how drag-and-drop diagramming can help your team collaborate on the next big event.